seanreed1111/sql-recipes/recipes.md

 You want to sort rows in time-of-day order.

 Solution
-Pull out the hour, minute, and second from the column that contains the time, and use them for sorting.
+Pull out the hour, minute, and second FROM the column that contains the time, and use them for sorting.

 Discussion
 Time-of-day sorting can be done different ways, depending on your column type.
 If the values are stored in a TIME column named timecol, just sort them directly using ORDER BY timecol.
 To put DATETIME or TIMESTAMP values in time-of-day order, extract the time parts and sort them.
 For example, the mail table contains DATETIME values, which can be sorted by time of day like this: